luminaxster/CS211-Spring2024-P2/README.md

 ## Sublime package [YOUR PROJECT]

+Remember:

+  - Start now!
-Remember to be precise with the names and types in every abstraction you work on.
-Prefer copying from the description rather than transcribing, and be mindful of naming conventions and case sensitivity.
+  - Be precise with the names and types in every abstraction you work on.
+  - Prefer copying from the description rather than transcribing.
+  - Be mindful of naming conventions and case sensitivity.
+  - Compile, run your code (including tets) **locally**.
+  - Do not shy away from the shell (terminal, command prompt).
+  -** You are a computer scientist, you are in control of tech not the other way around.**

 All your work must be located in the directories matching the `src.main` package.
 Your test class `DoloresTest.java` is located in `src.test`.